 Most job seekers use traditional job search techniques, branding resumes functionally and by level.
+You need to customize personal branding in order to stand out.

 However, some smart job seekers customize their personal brand, fitting individual employer needs.